 La Luzâs sultry, surf-noir sound is genetically engineered for the pool party decks, and no much more so than in their new album released this month.
-Floating News acts as an electro-pop dimmer switch, flicking between darkness in light, experimenting and tweaking genres to give it an irreplaceable flair.
-Bringing in the sounds of the psychedelic, indie rock and folk, Floating News is tinged with a hazy, late summer evening glow.
+Floating Features acts as an electro-pop dimmer switch, flicking between darkness in light, experimenting and tweaking genres to give it an irreplaceable flair.
+Bringing in the sounds of the psychedelic, indie rock and folk, Floating Features is tinged with a hazy, late summer evening glow.

 Chvrches - 'Love Is Dead'